camaraproject/EdgeCloud/documentation/SupportingDocuments/describing and harmonising the Edge APIs.md

 4. "I can ask the operator to link artifacts to the applications when onboarding my applications"  **GMEC**
 5. "I can ask the operator to delete an existing artifact(s)"  **GMEC**
 6. “I can ask the operator to onboard my application to a set of MEC locations”  **GMEC**
-7. "I can specify quality of service information e.g., end to end latency, bandwidth, jitter etc that the application clients expect with the application server"  **GMEC**
+7. "I can specify quality of service information e.g., end to end latency, bandwidth, jitter etc that the application clients expect with the application server"  **GMEC 5MEE EXRA**
+8. "I can specify edge resources that my application requires when it is lanuched e.g., vCPU, Memory, network interfaces, storage, GPU etc that the application clients expect with the application server"  **GMEC 5MEE EXRA**
-8. "I can ask the operator to reserve compute, network and storage required for my application in various MEC locations"  **GMEC**
+9. "I can ask the operator to reserve compute, network and storage required for my application in various MEC locations"  **GMEC**
-9. “I can ask the operator to use reserved resources for my application to earlier on various MEC locations”  **GMEC**
+10. “I can ask the operator to use reserved resources for my application to earlier on various MEC locations”  **GMEC**
-10. "I can ask the operator to delete an existing reserve reservation"  **GMEC**
+11. "I can ask the operator to delete an existing reserve reservation"  **GMEC**
-11. “I can ask the operator to remove my application from a set of MEC locations”  **GMEC**
+12. “I can ask the operator to remove my application from a set of MEC locations”  **GMEC**
-12. “I can ask the operator to provide the details of all the onboarded applications”  **GMEC**
+13. “I can ask the operator to provide the details of all the onboarded applications”  **GMEC**
 #### Provisioning intents
-1. "I can ask the operator to instantiate my application server in given MEC locations where I onboarded my application"  **GMEC**
+1. "I can ask the operator to instantiate my application server in given MEC locations where I onboarded my application"  **GMEC 5MEE EXRA**
-2. "I can ask the operator to instantiate my application server in MEC locations determined by operator"  **GMEC**
+2. "I can ask the operator to instantiate my application server in MEC locations determined by operator"  **GMEC 5MEE EXRA**
 3. "I can ask the operator to inform about the application instance details e.g., communication endpoints, resource consumed etc"  **GMEC**
 4. "I can ask the operator to terminate the running instance of my application"  **GMEC**